-[00:21:25.66] So I offer people the option for both.
+So I offer people the option for both.
 I say that azacitidine might be better.
-It has a stronger evidence of survival compared to decitabine.
-But at the end of the day, oral decitabine is far more convenient.
-And I think the benefit of both of these therapies is unfortunately modest.
+It has a stronger evidence of survival compared to decitabine, but at the end of the day, oral decitabine is far more convenient, and I think the benefit of both of these therapies is unfortunately modest.
+And we're really comparing like months differences between the two.

-[00:21:47.43] And we're really comparing like months' differences between the two.
-And when you tell people that their anticipated survival is one to two years, in my experience at least, most of them haven't wanted to come to clinic for subcutaneous injections for a week out of a month, kind of thing.
+And when you tell people that their anticipated survival is 1 to 2 years, in my experience, at least, most of them haven't wanted to come to clinic for subcutaneous injections for a week out of a month kind of thing.
+I will say that I find oral decitabine guite toxic, and so I do start with five-day dosing in patients who are younger and who don't appear to have a lot of frailty.

-[00:22:05.61] I will say that I find oral decitabine quite toxic, and so I do start, like, with five-day dosing in patients who are younger and who don't appear to have a lot of frailty.
-But I will say that in patients where I'm a bit worried, or certainly in patients over the age of 80, I typically start at three days.
-And 80 is a bit arbitrary, but as I've used this more, I've dose reduced more as well.
+But I will say that in patients where I'm a bit certainly in patients over the age of 80, I typically start at three days and 80 is a bit arbitrary.
+But I do as I've used this more.
+I've dose reduced more as well.

-[00:22:41.79] Yeah, I have to say that, I don't know if my practise is different from yours, but I seem to see a lot of 80-year-olds and 85-year-olds, so I do have more of a comfort level with the use of azacitidine.
-And part of that comfort is that the nurses in our medical short-stay unit who are administering the medication can help keep an eye on them, particularly in the early days.
+Yeah, I have to say that I don't know if my practise is different from yours, but I seem to see a lot of 80-year-olds and 85-year-olds.
+So I do have more of a comfort level with the azacitidine and part of that comfort is that the nurses in our medical short stay unit who are administering the medication can help keep an eye on them, particularly in the early days.
+So I have to say that until recently, azacitidine has really been my go to treatment.

-[00:23:06.69] So I have to say that until recently, azacitidine has really been my go-to treatment.
-However, I agree with both of you that for a younger patient, like this patient that I presented, I would be a lot more open to offering an oral option, with the caveat that they have to understand that there will be dose reductions and dose delays, and that may affect their plans.
-Lots of my patients have travel plans, for example, want to fit it in between cycles of whatever it is they're receiving.
+However, I agree with both of you that for a younger patient, like this patient that I presented, I would be a lot more open to offering an oral option, with the caveat that they have to understand that there will be dose reductions and dose delays and that may affect their plans.
+Lots of my patients have travel plans, for example, and want to fit it in between cycles of whatever it is they're receiving.

-[00:23:45.00] The other patients that I would really lean toward oral decitabine are those that live at a distance from a treatment centre, so that it's just not practical for them to come in for seven days out of 28, although they do still have to come in for transfusions, for example.
+The other patients that I would really lean toward, oral decitabine are those that live at a distance from a treatment centre so that it's just not practical for them to come in for seven days out of 28.
+Although they do still have to come in for transfusions, for example.
+But I am moving more towards the oral option as we gain more experience with it.
+But I've maybe been a bit slower than you have Brett for example.

-[00:24:04.33] But I am moving more towards the oral option as we gain more experience with it.
-But I've maybe been a bit slower than you have, Brett, for example.
-Although now, as I mentioned, that we do have that myeloid clinic with infrastructure, it may be easier to monitor these patients and keep them safe.
+Although, now as I mentioned, that we do have that myeloid clinic, sort of with the infrastructure, it may be easier to monitor these patients and keep them safe.